Not all dog breeds are created equally, therefore, it is best to know the ins and outs of a certain breed when looking into purchasing it.

 My Final Thoughts on the Golden Mountain Dog

-The Golden Mountain Dog is a large, loyal and energetic family friendly pet which gets along well with children and other pets.
+The Golden Mountain Dog is a large, loyal and energetic family-friendly pet that gets along well with children and other pets.

 As a result of their intelligence, and all-around pleasant nature, they are not difficult to train.